AZS-AWFiS Gdańsk: Rugby

 Originally formed in 1988 as an affiliate club for RC Lechia Gdańsk and known as Lotnik Pruszcz Gdański.
 The team became part of the AZS-AWFiS sports club in 2000 when the team moved to Gdańsk.
-As a rugby union team, the clubs honours came before the integration into the AZS-AWFiS sports club, with the team finishing 3rd in the Ekstraliga in 1999–2000, and winning the Polish Cup in 2000.
+As a rugby union team, the club's honours came before the integration into the AZS-AWFiS sports club, with the team finishing 3rd in the Ekstraliga in 1999–2000, and winning the Polish Cup in 2000.
 The rugby union club dissolved in 2006, with the AZS-AWFiS Gdańsk rugby section focusing on rugby sevens since 2008.

 Olympians

 In total 11 ASZ AWFiS Gdańsk Olympians have won 14 Olympic medals.

 The following athletes have won medals at the Olympics;